TamirMareli/Network-Traffic-Anomaly-Detection/report.md

 Samples labeled as `normal` were assigned to the **Normal** category.

-### 6.1 Handling Unseen Attacks
+### 6.1 Handling Unseen Attacks in the Test Set

-The NSL-KDD test set includes attack types that do not appear in the training set.
+The NSL-KDD test set includes attack types that do not appear in the training data, simulating real-world zero-day attack scenarios.

-Such samples were labeled as **Unknown** to avoid introducing artificial ground truth.
+During preprocessing, such attack labels are explicitly mapped to an `Unknown` category.

-In the **binary classification setting**, all non-normal samples (including Unknown) are treated as attacks.
+In the binary classification setting, all non-normal traffic—including unknown attacks— is treated as malicious.

-For **multi-class evaluation**, samples labeled as Unknown may be excluded to ensure a fair evaluation.
+For the multi-class setting, the `Unknown` category is retained and encoded alongside the standard attack categories, enabling future analysis of unseen attack behavior.

 ---